JagsJulia/Jags.jl/README.md

 "
 ```

-Variable `line` holds the model which will be writtten to a file
-named `model_name.bugs`. model_name is set later on.
+Input data for the simulation:

 ```
 data = Dict{ASCIIString, Any}()
 data["x"] = [1, 2, 3, 4, 5]
 data["y"] = [1, 3, 3, 3, 5]
 data["n"] = 5

+println()
+data |> display
 ```

-Input data for the simulation of 4 chains.
+Initial values for parameters.
+If the array of dictionaries has
+not enough elements, only the first elemnt is used for all chains.

 ```
 inits = [